Introduction

 - Access requests will be delivered by email, and will also be visible on the FCP under the specific datasets:

-Congratulations!
-You are now ready to create Federated Datasets on the Rhino Health FCP.
+You are now ready to explore Federated Datasets on the Rhino Health FCP.
 If you have any further questions or need assistance, feel free to refer to our comprehensive documentation or reach out to our support team.
-Happy collaborating!

 Exploring an Existing Federated Dataset